nopnop2002/esp-idf-mqtt-broker/README.md

 - will topics
 will qos and will retain are ignored.

+- Unsupported MQTT request
+Not responding to these requests:
+UNSUBSCRIBE
+PUBREC
+PUBREL
+PUBCOMP

 # Subscribe using mosquitto-clients
 ```
 $ sudo apt install mosquitto-clients moreutils